jkamenik/little-snitch-rules/README.md

 3. Click on the filename
 4. Click "Raw" to get the raw view
     -   Usually "raw.githubusercontent.com/<user>/<repo>/<branch>/path/to/file"

-Once the URL is copied then it can be imported into Little Snitch:
-1. Open Little Snitch Rules preference pane
-2. Click File -> New Rule Group Subscription
-3. Paste the URL
-4. Click Subscribe...

 ## Understanding the Rule file structure